AI assistant — not human

 For actively used public folders, you have three options: migrate them to Exchange Online public folders (supported via batch migration scripts), convert them to Microsoft 365 Groups or shared mailboxes (better for collaboration), or migrate content to SharePoint document libraries or Teams channels (best for document-centric folders).
 EPC Group recommends converting to modern collaboration tools wherever possible — public folders are a legacy construct, and SharePoint migration provides a more robust, searchable, and permission-controlled alternative.

-Contact migration is straightforward for individual mailbox contacts but becomes complex when organizations use public folder contacts as a shared address book.
-These shared contact lists should be migrated to shared mailbox contacts or Microsoft 365 group contacts.
-External contact objects in Exchange (mail contacts and mail users) synchronize through Azure AD Connect and appear in the Global Address List automatically after directory sync.
+Contact migration is simple for individual mailbox contacts.
+However, it gets complicated when organizations use public folder contacts as a shared address book.
+In this case, shared contact lists should be migrated to either shared mailbox contacts or Microsoft 365 group contacts.

 EPC Group includes compliance validation as a formal phase in every regulated Exchange migration.
 Our Azure consulting team works alongside the migration team to ensure that Azure AD Conditional Access, Microsoft Purview, and Exchange Online Protection are configured correctly before any regulated mailbox data moves to the cloud.